vitaly-t/pg-iterator/README.md

 ## Usage

-You have the flexibility of using this module with [Pool] or [Client], including dynamically determined type, via [createQueryIterable] function.
+You have the flexibility of using this module with [Pool] or [Client], or a dynamically-determined type, via [createQueryIterable] function.

-Each of the three ways of using this library - [QueryIterablePool], [QueryIterableClient] or [createQueryIterable] supports strong-type parametrization, to be enforced during data iteration.
+Each of the interfaces - [QueryIterablePool], [QueryIterableClient] or [createQueryIterable] supports strong-type parametrization, for typed row iteration.

 ### Using `Pool`

-When using an existing [Pool] object, this library will automatically acquire the connection, create `AsyncIterable` from a `query` and release the connection, once the stream has depleted.
+When using an existing [Pool] object, this library will automatically acquire the connection, create `AsyncIterable` from a `query` and release the connection, once the stream has finished.

-Class [QueryIterablePool] implements such functionality.
+Class [QueryIterablePool] implements such functionality:

 ```ts
 import {Pool} from 'pg';